djthegr8/mnist/README.md

 I thought that it would be easier to understand if convolutions aren't included<br>
 To see the blog - https://achhaya.blogspot.com/2020/03/lightspeed-intro-to-deep-learning.html
 <br>
-If you get over 98.5% accuracy with same number of layers, do comment on the blog site.
+If you get over 98.5% accuracy with same number of layers (WITHOUT CONV), do comment on the blog site.

 Made by DJ <br>
 If you have any interesting ML projects, do tell me anywhere I can help!